 If you want to be a success in school, you need to surround yourself with people who are going to respect your studying time.
 When you have people in your life encouraging you to succeed, you have a much better chance at doing well in all areas of your life.
 Don’t hang out with people who want you to constantly goof off.
 They aren’t going to be the ones paying your bills when you get out of school.
 Once you establish a good group of friends, you should have no trouble studying and socializing as needed.

-When you log onto the computer for your online classes, work, or research, you may be tempted to pop onto Facebook to check your wall.
+When you log onto the computer for your online classes, work, research or communication with your personal essay writer you may be tempted to pop onto Facebook to check your wall.
 In your mind, this is only going to take a few minutes of your time.
 In all actuality, it will probably take a good half hour or more once you start getting involved with the conversations.
 I had to shut down some of my social networking accounts because they were such a distraction for me.
 They prevented me from being efficient at work.
 You have to limit your internet usage to whatever you are doing at the moment.
 Don’t mesh the two sides of your life.
 If you get done with your studying early and you have time left for Farmville, by all means take it.
 Otherwise, you need to maintain your concentration so you can do well in your courses.

 In some cases, you may be able to combine your social life and study life through a study group or some sort of event along those lines.
 If you have people you like to hang out with in your classes, you could invite them over for a study session and a beer afterward.
 This is not always easy to do because some people get carried away with the socializing, not necessarily the studying.
 If you think you can focus though, you should be able to get the best of both words at this point.